loculus-project/loculus/ena-submission/README.md

 ### Install and run flyway

-In our kubernetes pod we run flyway in a docker container, however when running locally it is [download the flyway CLI](https://documentation.red-gate.com/fd/command-line-184127404.html) (or `brew install flyway` on macOS).
+In our kubernetes pod we run flyway in a docker container, however when running locally it is best to [download the flyway CLI](https://documentation.red-gate.com/fd/command-line-184127404.html) (or `brew install flyway` on macOS).

 You can then create the schema using the following command: